openshift/openshift-origin-design/designs/administrator/4.6/guided-tours/index.md

 ![1](img/admin1.png)

 The Guided Tours page will use a catalog-like design with each tour being shown on a tile.
 Tiles will provide a brief description of the tour, a time estimate for completing the tour, as well as prerequisites for completing the tour, if any.
+If there are no prerequisites, do not include the prerequisite section.

 ![2](img/admin2.png)